 - Chronically cold feet due to poor circulation

-- The development of serious foot conditions like pressure ulcers and slow to heal infections
+- The development of serious foot conditions like pressure ulcers and slow-to-heal infections

-For anyone who has experienced the less than pleasant symptoms of diabetic neuropathy, one of the first questions they bring to their physician is often, “can you reverse neuropathy?”
+For anyone who has experienced the less than pleasant symptoms of diabetic neuropathy, one of the first questions they bring to their physician is often, “Can you reverse neuropathy?”

 But, just because we do not currently have a way to reverse diabetic neuropathy, it doesn’t mean that you will be subjected to a high level of pain for the rest of your life.
-With a multitude of different treatment and pain management options available for anyone living with diabetic neuropathy, there are ways to help reduce your pain while also slowing the progression of the disease any further.
+With a multitude of different treatment and pain management options available for anyone living with diabetic neuropathy, there are ways to help reduce your pain while also slowing the progression of the disease.

 When it comes to reducing the severity of the symptoms and pain caused by diabetic neuropathy, your primary care provider may suggest a variety of lifestyle and medical options that are best suited to your unique needs.
 The majority of the available treatment options for diabetic neuropathy focus on preventing further damage by making healthier lifestyle choices.
 Some of the most common treatment options for managing pain with diabetes include:

-While exercise may be painful at first, choosing to participate in low-intensity activities like walking, swimming, and yoga can help to increase blood flow to the feet.
+- Participating in daily exercise: While exercise may be painful at first, choosing to participate in low-intensity activities like walking, swimming, and yoga can help to increase blood flow to the feet.
 This can help prevent further nervous system damage.

 Diabetic socks are a specialty product designed to provide support and comfort to the feet of people living with diabetes.
-Different from compression socks which are designed to apply consistent pressure to the lower extremities, diabetic socks are made to be incredibly stretchy.
+Different from compression socks, which are designed to apply consistent pressure to the lower extremities, diabetic socks are made to be incredibly stretchy.
 Able to comfortably fit any size of foot or calf muscle without creating painful pressure marks, Viasox diabetic socks are a must-have component in your diabetic neuropathy pain management plan.